-Have you been told that you have a slipped disc or a disc injury?
+Have you been told that you have a slipped disc or a herniated disc?
 The good news is that disc injuries often recover well without resorting to surgery.
 Recent research has told us several important things regarding disc herniations

-A disc extrusion is the worst type of disc injury.
-What it means is that the gel balloons extensively into the area outside the vertebrae or breaks off from the disc.
+A disc extrusion is the most severe type of disc injury.
+What it means is that the gel balloons extensively into the area outside the vertebrae or breaks off from the disc and can possibly cause injury to the spinal cord and nerves.
 This tends to result in considerable back pain and limitation of range of motion.

 We offer drug-free, non-surgical treatment for disc herniation.
 Common treatment includes: